LoyolaChicagoBooks/introcs-csharp/rst/whileinteractive.rst

    :start-after: chunk
    :end-before: chunk

 You can try this full example, :repsrc:`input_in_range1/input_in_range1.cs`.
 Look at it and then try compiling and running.

 Look at the Main code.
 It is redundant - the limits are written both in the prompt and in the parameters.
 We can do better.
 In general we endeavor to supply data only once, and let the program use it in several places if it needs to.
-In this case we can complete the last part of the prompt automatically in the code:

-There are two approaches here:  The caller could give a more explicit prompt.
-Since the limits are given as parameters, anyway, we prefer to have the program elaborate the prompt.
-If the limits are -10 and 10, automatically add to the prompt something like (-10 through 10).
+Since the limits are given as parameters, anyway, we prefer to have the program elaborate the prompt automatically.
+If the limits are -10 and 10,
+automatically add to the prompt something like (-10 through 10).

 We could use  ::